ISONIC0788/ISONIC0788/README.md

 ⚡ *"Turning ideas into impactful solutions!"*
 ## My  Motivational Quotes
 >  "First, solve the problem.
-Then, write the code." – John Johnson
+Then, write the code." – John Johnson  <br>
 > "Programming isn’t about what you know; it’s about what you can figure out." – Chris Pine